CodeWithEmil/CodeWithEmil/README.md

 Hey!
 I’m Emil (@CodeWithEmil) 👋
    <br />
-Here arethings you should know about me:
+Here are things you should know about me:
    <br />

    <ul>